Arthurlee51/LVHML/README.md

 # LVHDR
-A Latent Variable Approach to Learning Discrete-time High-dimensional Recurrent Event Data
+A Latent Variable Approach to Learning Discrete-time High-dimensional Recurrent Event Data, as proposed by Lee at al. (2024+).

 To install this package in R, run the following commands: